check-spelling/check-spelling/README.md

 [#]backwards
 ```

-##### whitelist
+##### expect

-This contains whitelisted "words", one word per line.
+This contains of expected "words" that aren't in the dictionary, one word per line.
-Whitelisted words that are not otherwise present in the corpus will be suggested for removal,
+Expected words that are not otherwise present in the corpus will be suggested for removal,
 but will not trigger a failure.

 Words that are present (i.e. not matched by the excludes file) in the repository
-and which are not listed in the whitelist will trigger a failure as part of **push** and
+and which are not listed in the expect list will trigger a failure as part of **push** and
-**pull_request** actions.
+**pull_request** actions (depending on how you've configured this action).

 You can use `#` followed by text to add a comment at the end of a line..
 Note that some automatic pruning may not properly handle this.

-:arrow_right: Until you add a `whitelist`, the output will only be provided in the **GitHub
+:arrow_right: Until you add an `expect` file, the output will only be provided in the **GitHub
 Action Run Log**.

 * This is because it's assumed that you will want to perform